abhii9922/Cryptozombie/README.md

 # Additional Instructions

-1. Use `truffle migrate --reset` to redeploy on Ganache, and use `truffle migrate --reset --network sepolia` to redeploy on Sepolia
+1. Use `truffle migrate --reset` to redeploy on Ganache, and use `truffle migrate --reset --network sepolia` to redeploy on Sepolia.